 After graduation I went to work for Atari Computer Games, where I did a variety of different jobs, including contributions to games as well as programming manufacturing automation.
 I learned a lot at Atari but liked the early Apple computers much more.

 In early 1981 I joined Apple where I worked in both the Product Engineering Group and the Advanced Technology Group (ATG).
-I was with Apple for almost 11 years, and by all accounts made some important contributions to many of Apple's most interesting projects (1980s - early 90s).
-I worked on video hardware, processor architectures (ARM), and prototype broadband network applications with UI, image, and video objects.
-In 1990 I was given an Apple Advanced Technology Award for the work I did with hyperlinks and multimedia over Asynchronous Transfer Mode (ATM) broadband networks and ISDN.
+During my 10+ years at Apple I worked in several areas including product quality, video hardware, processor architectures (ARM), and prototype broadband network applications with UI, image, and video objects.
+In 1990 I was given an Apple Advanced Technology Award for the work I did with hyperlinks and multimedia over emerging broadband networks.
 I also wrote one of Apple's very early Technical Reports (#14), called Language Action and Computer Network Interaction, which was considered "disruptive" when it was initially published in 1989.
 It is now part of a Special Collections catalog at Stanford University Library.

 Post Apple Technical Management:

 In the 1990s and up to mid 2008 I worked with a series of companies in Sr. Engineering Management positions including SRI International ("Stanford Research Institute"), Edge Dynamics, RSA Security, Entegrity Solutions, and Hayes Microcomputer Products.
-I also had my own consulting practice based on my Actor Model communications framework, the Communications Component Architecture (see Technologies page).
+I also had my own independent consulting practice based on a messaging framework I developed privately.
+I named it the Communications Component Architecture (CCA).
+It was used in projects at SRI and other contexts; (see Media page for details).

 Investing in Personal Interests: